npavanel/PHY407-Computational-Physics/README.md

 Topics covered by myself are as follows:

-Lab 1: Numerical Solutions for Planetary Orbits & Speed Tests: Loops vs Linear Algebra Libraries.
+Lab 1: Numerical Solutions for Planetary Orbits & Speed Tests: Loops vs Linear Algebra Libraries. <br />
-Lab 2: Numerical Error, Numerical Integration, and Simulated Diffraction Patterns.
+Lab 2: Numerical Error, Numerical Integration, and Simulated Diffraction Patterns. <br />
 Lab 3: Classical and Quantum Oscillators, and Elevation Maps with Gradients.
 Lab 4: Numerical Solutinos to Non-linear Equations.
 Lab 5: Applications of Fourier Transforms: The Sunspot Cycle and Dow Jones Data.